Maskul93/PhD-Thesis-Supplementary-Material/ReadMe.md

 # PhD Thesis Supplementary Material

-This repository aims at disseminating what could not be mentioned directly in my PhD thesis.
+This repository aims at disseminating what could not be mentioned directly in my PhD thesis (*Facilitating Inertial Sensors-based Biomechanical Analysis: En Route from the Laboratory to the Real-life*).

 In this repository you can find some of the procedures I used in my works in the form of codes.
 All the material here proposed is written in ```MATLAB``` synthax.
 It can supposedly be used through GNU Octave.
 The list is the following one: